Tackling Algorithmic Bias in Neural-Network Classifiers using Wasserstein-2 Regularization: Bibliography

 \subsection{Standard measures of the algorithmic bias}

 Different indices are commonly used to measure the algorithmic bias.
 We refer to \cite{hardt2016equality,oneto2020fairness,DelBarrio2020ReviewFairnessML} for recent reviews of these measures.
-In order to introduce them properly, we first denote $(X_i, S_i, Y_i)_{i = 1,\dots, n}$ the training observations, where $X_i \in \mathbb{R}^p$ is an input image with $p$ pixels or voxels.
-Although we will treat 2D RGB images in our tests the $X_i$ may be in any dimension (2D, 3D, 2D+t, $\ldots$) and contain various amount of channels.
-In our paper, the output prediction $Y_i \in \{0,1\}$ related to $X_i$ is supposed to be binary for the sake of simplicity.
+In order to introduce them properly, we first denote $(x_i, s_i, y_i)_{i = 1,\dots, n}$ the training observations, where $x_i \in \mathbb{R}^p$ is an input image with $p$ pixels or voxels.
+Although we will treat 2D RGB images in our tests the $x_i$ may be in any dimension (2D, 3D, 2D+t, $\ldots$) and contain various amount of channels.
+In our paper, the output prediction $x_i \in \{0,1\}$ related to $x_i$ is supposed to be binary for the sake of simplicity.
 We refer to \cite{hebert2018calibration,kearns2018preventing} for discussions about the multiple protective attributes and regression cases.
-The protective variable $S_i \in \{0,1\}$ indicates whether observation $i$ is in a group which may be subject to algorithmic bias or not.
-It is common to use $S_i=0$ for the group which may be penalized and $S_i=1$ for the other data.
-The parameters $\theta$ of a binary classifier $g_{\theta}$ are trained using the observations $(X_i, S_i, Y_i)_{i = 1,\dots, n}$.
-The trained classifier is then used to predict the outputs $Y_{i}$ of new input observations $X_{i}$, with $i>n$, so a prediction $\hat{Y}_{i} = g_{\theta}(X_{i}) \in \{0,1\}$.
-Note that in practice, the probability $f_{\theta}(X_{i}) = \mathbb{P}(g_{\theta}(X_{i})=1)$ is computed by neural networks.
-As a consequence, $g_{\theta}(X_{i})$ is defined as equal to $\mathds{1}_{f_{\theta}(X_{i})>0.5}$.
+The protective variable $S \in \{0,1\}$ indicates whether observation $i$ is in a group which may be subject to algorithmic bias or not.
+It is common to use $s_i=0$ for the group which may be penalized and $s_i=1$ for the other data.
+The parameters $\theta$ of a binary classifier $g_{\theta}$ are trained using the observations $(x_i, s_i, y_i)_{i = 1,\dots, n}$.
+The trained classifier is then used to predict the outputs $y_{i}$ of new input observations $x_{i}$, with $i>n$, so a prediction $\hat{y}_{i} = g_{\theta}(x_{i}) \in \{0,1\}$.
+Note that for each observation $i$, the neural network classifier returns in practice a score $f_{\theta}(x_{i}) \in [0,1]$ which measures how $g_{\theta}(x_{i})$ likely is to be equal to $1$.
+In general, $g_{\theta}(x_{i}) = \mathds{1}_{f_{\theta}(x_{i})>\frac{1}{2}}$.

-The most standard measure of algorithmic bias is the so-called Statistical Parity, which is often quantified in the fair learning literature using the Disparate Impact (DI).
-The notion of DI has been introduced in the US legislation in 1971\footnote{https://www.govinfo.gov/content/pkg/CFR-2017-title29-vol4/xml/CFR-2017-title29-vol4-part1607.xml}.
-It measures the existing bias in a dataset as
+The most standard measure of algorithmic bias is the so-called \emph{Statistical Parity}, which is often quantified in the fair learning literature using the Disparate Impact (DI).
+This was been introduced in the US legislation in 1971\footnote{https://www.govinfo.gov/content/pkg/CFR-2017-title29-vol4/xml/CFR-2017-title29-vol4-part1607.xml} and measures how the variable $Y$ depends on $S$.